zoyamasood/ds2002-dp2/README.md

 After successfully importing all complete records contained in all the files, determine how many:

 - complete documents have been imported into your collection
-- complete documents could not be imported
+- complete documents that could not be imported
 - corrupted documents exist in the fileset

 Note the number of records for each category in the file named `count.txt` and commit it to your repository.